moyela/caeser_cipher_encryption/README.md

 For example, an encryption with input string: "Ant" and encryption key: 3 returns "Dqw."

 This algorithm was named after Roman general Julius Caeser who reportedly used an implementation of it to secure classified correspondence.

-It runs on Ruby 3.2.2 and Sinatra, with a Puma server.
+It runs on Ruby 3.2.2 and Sinatra with a Puma server.

 ## How to run locally

 To run this program locally, download the code with a local sample and install Ruby sinatra.
-You can find installation instructions at [the offical site](https://www.ruby-lang.org/en/)
+You can find installation instructions at [the offical site](https://www.ruby-lang.org/en/).
 Once you have Ruby installed, open your terminal and navigate to the 'local' directory.

 Run the encryption program with:
 ```sh